 Each time I devour this oh-so-processed dip, I know that I need to make a version of it myself.
 A healthier onion dip.

 Recently, while listening to the Bon Appetit podcast, I heard them talking about how to make something amazing-- a caramelized onion dip.

 This caramelized onion dip is inspired by Bon Appetit's, with a few tweaks to make it healthier.
 And creamier.

 Do I Need a Special Pot or Pan for Caramelizing onions?

-I like to use an enameled cast-iron pot or pan, because they’re excellent for caramelizing onions.
-The heat distributes easily, and they’re easy to deglaze.
+I like to use enameled cast-iron pots or pans, because they're excellent for caramelizing onions.
+The heat distributes easily, and they're easy to deglaze.